wachirafue/smart-fleet/README.md

 Modern Dashboard: Built with Next.js and Tailwind CSS featuring a sleek dark-mode UI.

 👨‍💻 Author
-Developed with 💻 and ☕ by Wiwat (Sripatum University - Computer Engineering)
+Developed with 💻 and ☕ by Wachira Fueakaew (Sripatum University - Computer Engineering)